w3c/wai-curricula/content/content-author/forms.md

 * include suggestions for fixing the errors when possible by providing:
   * examples of expected input
   * additional guidance for users to understand the required input
-* identify related requirements for
+* identify related requirements for:
   * designers to define visual and non-visual appearance of error messages
   * developers to programmatically associate error messages with their corresponding form field or control